 We show that the balances held at intermediaries have been steadily increasing since 2014.
 By the end of 2020 it is equal to 5.5 million bitcoins, roughly one-third of Bitcoin in circulation.
 In contrast, individual investors collectively control 8.5 million bitcoins by the end of 2020.
-The individual holdings are still highly concentrated: the top 1000 investors control about 3 million BTC and the top 10,000 investors own around 5 million bitcoins.
+These individual holdings are still highly concentrated: the top 1000 investors control about 3 million BTC and the top 10,000 investors own around 5 million bitcoins.
+This level of concentration is substantially higher than the wealth concentration of the US population.
+We also show that these results are not driven by abandoned bitcoin accounts nor the holdings of Satoshi Nakamoto.